sanukjoseph/Skin-Analysis/README.md

 1.  **Start the Backend Server:**

-    - Make sure you are in the root directory (`Skyn-main`) and your virtual environment is activated.
+    - Make sure you are in the root directory (`Skin Analysis`) and your virtual environment is activated.
     - Run the Flask app:
       ```bash
       python backend/app.py